Police respond to active shooter in downtown Cincinnati

 CINCINNATI (AP) — Police say they’ve responded to an active shooter situation at the Fifth Third Bank building in downtown Cincinnati and there are multiple injuries.

 The police department tweeted it as an “active shooter/officer involved shooting incident.”
 The situation appeared to be under control shortly before 10 a.m.
-EDT Thursday but police said they are still investigating.
+EDT Thursday.

-An officer at the scene says there are at least two, and possibly more, people who’ve been shot.
-It wasn’t clear immediately if the shooter was one of them.
+Police say multiple people have been transported to an area hospital but there is no word on their conditions.
+It wasn’t immediately clear if the shooter was one of them.

 At least two ambulances were seen leaving the scene.